North West Slopes: Climate

-Snowfall is a very rare occurrence in the lowlands (snow has been recorded as low as Gunnedah), though it occurs annually on high-points such as the Nandewar Range and Coolah Tops.
+Snow is a very rare occurrence in the lowlands (snow has been recorded as low as Gunnedah), though it occurs annually on high-points such as the Nandewar Range, Warrumbungles and Coolah Tops.
 Even so, it is far from a regular occurrence on account of the region's northern latitude.
-In nearly all cases, a snowfall event this far north requires a cut-off low system: in which the snow-bearing frontal rainbands bypass the usual southern alpine regions, instead advancing in a north-northeasterly direction up the centre of New South Wales.
+In nearly all cases, a snowfall event this far north requires a cut-off low system: in which the coldest air bypasses the usual southern alpine regions, instead advancing in a north-northeasterly direction up the centre of New South Wales.